gazzdingo/The-Penis-virus-/README.md

 # Chrome word replacer
-Chrome extention that will replace all the words after the with penis
+Chrome extention that will replace all the words after the with anything

 ## Install
  * go in to chrome extentions